rs/rest-layer/README.md

 To use a resource field with the `sort` parameter, the field must be defined on the resource and the `Sortable` field property must be set to `true`.
 You may want to ensure the backend database has this field indexed when enabled.

-Here we sort the result by ascending quantity and descending date:
+Here we sort the result by ascending quantity and descending create time:

     /posts?sort=quantity,-created

 ### Field Selection

 REST APIs tend to grow over time.
 Resources get more and more fields to fulfill the needs for new features.
 But each time fields are added, all existing API clients automatically get the additional cost.
 This tend to lead to huge waste of bandwidth and added latency due to the transfer of unnecessary data.
-As a workaround, the `field` parameter can be used to minimize and customize the response body from requests with a `GET`, `PATCH` or `PUT` method on resource URLs.
+As a workaround, the `field` parameter can be used to minimize and customize the response body from requests with a `GET`, `POST`, `PUT`  or `PATCH` method on resource URLs.

 REST Layer provides a powerful fields selection (also named projection) system.
 If you provide the `fields` parameter with a list of fields for the resource you are interested in separated by commas, only those fields will be returned in the document: